isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 behavior of the server when a particular parameter is not explicitly
 specified:

--  ``name`` - the server requires an option name or an option code to identify an option.
+-  ``name`` - the server requires either an option name or an option code to identify an option.
 If this parameter is unspecified, the option code must be specified.